pourmalek/covir2/graph digitization settings.md

 delta X Step: set as 1 (default is 14)

-Soothing: set as 20% of delta X (default is 0)
+Smoothing: set as 20% of delta X (default is 0)

 Output settings:
 Format: Decimal digits = 0